IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 the canvas:

-**(O)pen File:** As the name suggests, this file option will simply open the definitions that you drag-and-drop onto the canvas, as separate documents.
+**(O)pen File:** As the name suggests, this file option will simply open the definitions that you drag-and-drop onto the canvas, as separate thumbnails in the File Browser.

 **(I)nsert File:** Use this mode to insert the contents of a single definition into the current document as loose components, but you should probably